SeanScripts/ComfyUI-PixtralLlamaMolmoVision/README.md

 The other model loading nodes are for specific model types and will filter the list to just that model type.

 The text generation nodes are model-specific.
 Pixtral seems to be the only one out of these that currently supports repetition penalty.
-The prompts used in these nodes are raw, and need to include the special tokens to create an instruction or chat template.
-I plan to add some more nodes for creating prompts following a template like this, though.
+I plan to add some more nodes for creating prompts following a chat sequence.

+The Generate Text with Pixtral node can take the `[IMG]` special token in the prompt, and should include it for as many images as you want to process in a single prompt.
+If these tags aren't added, they will be automatically added to the beginning of your prompt.
+The Llama and Molmo models will add the images to the beginning of the prompt automatically, and while they do support processing multiple images at once, they don't support including multiple images in different places in the prompt like this.

+System prompts are optional.
+I didn't include them for Pixtral because the current setup is already using the `[INST]` special token, so the pixtral prompting is already like a system prompt rather than a user conversation.
+I might change this later.

 Use `trust_remote_code` at your own risk.
 (I think Molmo looks safe, though)

 I will probably rename this repo (again) pretty soon, considering it's expanded beyond just being for Pixtral.
+Is "PixtralLlamaMolmoVision" too much? ...Nah.

 ## Installation